Eagle Strategies, LLC

 Services Offered by Eagle Strategies

 Eagle Strategies’ primary business is providing financial planning and investment management services.
 It offers many different programs and variations of them.
-Generally, though, they fall into three categories: wrap fee, non wrap fee and solicitor.
+Generally, though, they fall into three categories: wrap fee, non-wrap fee and solicitor.
 It’s also possible to have a brokerage, mutual fund or other securities product account.
-Additionally, all investment accounts are on a non-discretionary basis, meaning advisors will not make trades without getting a client’s approval first.
+Additionally, the vast majority of investment accounts are managed on a non-discretionary basis, meaning advisors will not make trades without getting a client’s approval first.

 Under the wrap fee program, there are four programs, collectively called the Lifetime Wealth Portfolio Programs: